nonprofit marketing plan template

 You will want to bake this part into your web design and development workflow.

-Your designer will ensure you have a responsive website that adapts to different screen sizes and devices.
+Your designer will ensure a responsive website that adapts to different screen sizes and devices.
 A responsive website maintains a consistent user experience across desktop and mobile.

 Mobile-Friendly Testing & Page Speed